Amit Kothari

 Write these down.
 Share them with the whole company.
 When someone tries to route around the committee or escalate something that’s in the committee’s domain, you point to the document and say no.

-This one step prevents the passive-aggressive escalation game where people go above the committee whenever they don’t like a decision.
+This one step prevents the messy, passive-aggressive escalation game where people go above the committee whenever they don’t like a decision.

 Success metrics and what comes next